paradigmxyz/reth/book/networking/p2p/network/README.md

 TODO: Go into more depth about `Swarm`?

+We'll touch more on the `NetworkManager` shortly!
+It's perhaps the most important struct in this crate.

 More information about the discovery task can be found in the [discv4](../discv4/README.md) chapter.

 The ETH requests and transactions task will be explained in their own sections, following this one.

+The variable `network` returned from `start_network` and the variable `fetch_client` returned from `network.fetch_client` are of types `NetworkHandle` and `FetchClient`, respectively.
+These are the two main interfaces for interacting with the P2P network, and are currently used in the `HeaderStage` and `BodyStage`.

+Let's walk through how each is implemented, and then apply that knowledge to understand how they are used in the pipeline.
+In doing so, we'll dig deeper under the hood inside the network management task to get a sense of what's going on.

+### Interacting with the Network Management Task Using `NetworkHandle`

+The `NetworkHandle` struct is a client for the network management task that can be shared across threads.
+It wraps an `Arc` around the `NetworkInner` struct, defined as follows:

+{{#template ../../../templates/source_and_github.md path_to_root=../../../../ path=crates/net/network/src/network.rs anchor=struct-NetworkInner}}

+The field of note here is `to_manager_tx`, which is a handle that can be used to send messages in a channel to an instance of the `NetworkManager` struct.

+{{#template ../../../templates/source_and_github.md path_to_root=../../../../ path=crates/net/network/src/manager.rs anchor=struct-NetworkManager}}

+Now we're getting to the meat of the `network` crate!
+The `NetworkManager` struct represents the "Network Management" task described above.
+It is implemented as an endless [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html) that can be thought of as a "hub" process which listens for messages from the `NetworkHandle` or the node's peers and dispatches messages to the other tasks, while keeping track of the state of the network.

+While the `NetworkManager` is meant to be spawned as a standalone [`tokio::task`](https://docs.rs/tokio/0.2.4/tokio/task/index.html), the `NetworkHandle` can be passed around and shared, enabling access to the `NetworkManager` from anywhere by sending requests & commands through the appropriate channels.

 #### Usage of `NetworkHandle` in the Pipeline